ajaysureshcodes/ice-4131-labs/lab1/README.md

 ### General Concepts

-A very common strategy to parallelise code is to identify for/while loops and replace them by parallel code.
-In the listing above, there is a for loop at Line 5.
+A very common strategy to parallelise code is to identify for/while loops and replace them with parallel code.
+In the listing above, there is a for loop at Line 4.
 We are going to parallelise it using POSIX Threads (usually referred to as Pthreads).
 It is a POSIX standard for threads.
 Pthreads are a simple and effective way of creating a multi-threaded application.

 There are 5 main steps to convert serial code to parallel code with Pthreads:

-1. All C/C++ programs using Pthreads need to include the pthread.h header file.
+1. All C/C++ programs using Pthreads need to include the `pthread.h` header file.
 2. `#include <pthread.h>` at the top of your file.
 3. Create an entry point for the thread
    - When creating a thread using Pthreads, you need to point it to a function for it to start execution.
    - It is the thread's callback function.
-   - It returns `void*` and take a single `void*` argument.
+   - It returns `void*` and takes a single `void*` argument.
    - For example, if you want the function to take an integer argument, you will need to pass the address of the integer and dereference it later.
 This may sound complicated but, as is shown below, it's pretty simple.
 An example function signature would be:

 ```c